Chia-Network/chia-dev-guides/guides/crash-course/signatures.md

 To sign the message we will actually need the `coin_id` and the genesis challenge.

 :::info Genesis Challenge?
 `AGG_SIG_ME` requires multiple pieces of information as to prevent reusable signatures.
-One of these things is the genesis challenge, which a different value for every network.
+One of these things is the genesis challenge, which is a different value for every network.
 You will find this information in the `config.yaml` file of your chia configuration.

 ```
 cat ~/.chia/mainnet/config/config.yaml